genfire-em/genfire-em.github.io/installation.md

 pip install genfire
 ~~~

 You may need root privileges (sudo), depending on your environment.
-If this `pip` installation is successful, on Mac/Linux you can now open the GUI by running the launch.py script inside of the package
+If this `pip` installation is successful, you can now open the GUI by running the launch.py script inside of the package

 ~~~
 python3 /path/to/genfire/gui/launch.py